equinusocio/astorinomattia.com/src/blog/web-components-the-right-way.md

 ---
 title: Web Components — the right way
-date: '2018-04-26'
+date: 2018-04-26
-metaDesc: "We have been heard about web components, here i will explain the technology purpose and what your should avoid."
+metaDesc: We have been heard about web components, here i will explain the technology purpose and what your should avoid.
 socialImage: true
 tags:
 - web components
 - tips

 ---

-From about two years we have been heard about **web components**, well this article will not explain how they work (for that [there is Google](http://bfy.tw/H9oY
-)), but rather we will address the purpose of this technology, when and how use it.
+From about two years we have been heard about **web components**, well this article will not explain how they work (for that [there is Google](http://bfy.tw/H9oY)), but rather we will address the purpose of this technology, when and how using it.

 We can consider web components as a tool to **extend HTML, not to replace it**.
 The available technologies follow the same rules that we are all used to —from always— see in the most famous language markup in the world.

-> Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilise them in your web apps.
+> Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilise them in your web apps. **MDN**
-> **MDN**

 ## HTML — Accelerated course

-Every web developer knows — or at least should — the basics of HTML and how to define the markup of a web element that will be represented by the browser in a certain way and with a specific behaviour.
+Every web developer knows — or at least should — the basics of HTML and how to define the markup of a web element that will be represented by the browser in a certain way and with specific behavior.

 ```html
 <select multiple>